juggy/backrub/README.markdown

 # How to use

-For general Handlebars documentation, please refer to http://handlebars.strobeapp.com/ For general Backbone documentation, please refer to http://documentcloud.github.com/backbone/
+* For general Handlebars documentation, please refer to http://handlebars.strobeapp.com/
+* For general Backbone documentation, please refer to http://documentcloud.github.com/backbone/

+The easiest way to load a tempalte is to use Backbone.TemplateView.
+It takes care of all the details for you and acts like your typical Backbone.View.
+You can even extend it to add your own personal touch.

+    var view = Backbone.TemplateView({model: myModel, template: '{{#view "SimpleView" model=model}}{{attribute_1}}{{/view}}' });
+    $("body").append(view.render());

+If you extend the TemplateView, you can specify the _template_ attribute.
+You might want to change this behaviour and load the template from URL and showing a loading panel to your user.

-Otherwise to load the template, render it and make it alive (more on that later):
+Otherwise you can load the template directly within your existing views, render it and make it alive (more on that later):

     var template = new Backbone.Template( '{{#view "SimpleView" model=model}}{{attribute_1}}{{/view}}' );
     $("body").append( template.render({model: new Backbone.Model}) );